-Dry sieve, also known as dry sift or kief, is a type of hash which is prized for both its potency and its flavor profile.
-Dry sieve also happens to be one of the simplest methods of hash making, meaning that professionals and novices alike can get stuck in and have a go.
+Dry sieve, also known as dry sift or kief, is a type of hash prized for its potency and flavor.
+It also happens to be one of the simplest methods of hash making.
+Therefore, it is suitable for novices as well as professionals to get stuck in and have a go.

 If you feel like trying your hand at making your own hash, dry sieve is a great place to start.
 And to make things even more straightforward, we have put together this detailed guide to help you on your way.